 As a broad classification category, financing encompasses all financial transactions other than transactions in financial assets and liabilities and payments for financial assets, which are included as part of receipts and payments.
 Items recorded under financing reflect funding to cover a government deficit or the use of funds available from a government surplus.
-Government's gross borrowing requirement, which represents the shortfall between revenue and expenditure plus the repayment of maturing loans, is included in the financing category.
+Government's gross borrowing requirement, which represents the shortfall between revenue and expenditure plus the repayment of maturing loans and the extension of market loans and investments, is included in the financing category.
 The gross borrowing requirement is financed in the domestic and international financial and capital markets through Treasury bills; fixed-income, inflation-linked and retail bonds; short-term loans from the Corporation for Public Deposits; foreign bonds and loans; and government's cash deposits.